ftnt-cse/FortiSOAR_Alert_Simulator/README.md

 The Environement requires a FortiGate to be used as a response enforcement point.

 ## Components:

--Main script: The main cli
+- Main script: The main cli

--Modules Directory: Contain various functions libraries
+- Modules Directory: Contain various functions libraries

--Templates Directory: Contains the available templates to be used during the demo, each template file represents a scenario. it is a list of dictionary objects.
+- Templates Directory: Contains the available templates to be used during the demo, each template file represents a scenario. it is a list of dictionary objects.

 ### Templates:
 A sample template structure: